DADAO: Decoupled Accelerated Decentralized Asynchronous Optimization: Related Work

 \section{Related Work}

-Tab. \ref{tab:other_methods} compares our contribution with other references, in order to highlight the benefits of our method.

-\paragraph{Continuized and asynchronous algorithms.} We highly rely on the elegant continuized framework \cite{even2021continuized}, which allows to obtain simpler proofs along with bringing the flexibility of asynchronous algorithms.
-However in our work, we significantly reduce the necessary amount of gradient steps compared to \cite{even2021continuized}, while maintaining the same amount of activated edges.
-Another type of asynchronous algorithms can also be found in \cite{latz2021analysis}, yet it fails to obtain Nesterov's accelerated rates for a lack of momentum.
-We note that \cite{leblond2018improved} studies the robustness to delays, yet requires a shared memory and thus applies to a different context than decentralized optimization. \cite{hendrikx2022principled} is a promising approach for modeling random communication on graphs yet fails, for now, to obtain acceleration in a neat framework that does not use inner-loops.
+\paragraph{Continuized and asynchronous algorithms.} We highly rely on the elegant continuized framework \citep{even2021continuized}, which allows obtaining simpler proofs and brings the flexibility of asynchronous algorithms.
+We reemphasize that identically to \citep{even2021continuized}, the result of this paper is \emph{a stochastic discrete algorithm with a continuous proof:} our proof framework is not based on the discretization of an Ordinary Differential Equation (ODE) but rather studies \emph{the evolution of a Stochastic Differential Equation (SDE) with jumps}.
+However, by contrast to \citep{even2021continuized}, in our work, we significantly reduce the necessary amount of gradient steps compared to \cite{even2021continuized} while maintaining the same amount of activated edges.
+Another type of asynchronous algorithm can also be found in \cite{latz2021analysis}, yet it fails to obtain Nesterov's accelerated rates for lack of momentum.
+We note that \cite{leblond2018improved} studies the robustness to delays yet requires a shared memory and thus applies to a different context than decentralized optimization. \cite{hendrikx2022principled} is a promising approach for modeling random communication on graphs yet fails to obtain acceleration in a neat framework without inner loops.